cadadr/www/Readme.markdown

 Get started
 ===========

-This is still WIP; this section will be updated soon.
+1) Optionally run `cabal sandbox init` to start a sandbox.

-1) Run `cabal install` to download the dependencies.
+2) Run `cabal install` to download the dependencies.

-2) ...
+3) Run `cabal run build` to build the website, and `cabal run clean` to remove build artefacts.

 Relevant documentation
 ======================